michaelwknott/michaelwknott.github.io/content/esd-project-02.md

         (esd) esd/$ python -m pip install -U pip setuptools wheel

 1. Initiate a git repository in the project directory for version control and add a `.gitignore` file.
-Add the `.venv` directory to the `.gitignore` file to avoid commiting the virtual environment to version control.
+Add the `.venv` directory to the `.gitignore` file to avoid committing the virtual environment to version control.

         (esd) esd/$ git init